 Gustave "Fred" Jelenko dies (from an overdose of medicinal opium).
 His death, Jewish tradition, and Leadville’s explosive growth reinforce the community’s need for a Jewish cemetery.

-101,000 square feet of the southwest corner of the Evergreen Cemetery was transferred to the Hebrew Benevolent Association.
+101,000 square feet of the southwest corner of Evergreen Cemetery is purchased by the Hebrew Benevolent Association.

 Minette Miller dies.
-She is the last known descendant living in Leadville of the former population of Jews in Leadville.
+She is the last resident descendant of the pioneering Jews in Leadville.

-Temple Israel Foundation obtains the Hebrew Cemetery through Quiet Title action.
+Temple Israel Foundation acquires the Hebrew Cemetery through a Quiet Title action.

-The Hebrew Cemetery was reconsecrated after years of cleanup efforts by the Denver chapter of B’nai B’rith.
+The Hebrew Cemetery is re-consecrated after years of cleanup efforts led by the Denver chapter of B’nai B’rith.

-The Hebrew Cemetery has a new Block E established for modern burials.
+The Hebrew Cemetery establishes Block E for modern burials.